MaxSydow/Identifying-Internet-Outages-Using-NLP-With-Twitter/README.md

 # About

 This is a summary of my capstone project for my Bachelors in Data Analytics at Western Governors University (2020).
-The business need related purpose of it was to use natural language processing to allow an internet service provider to take a more pro-active approach in outage detection.
+The business need related purpose of it was to use natural language processing to allow a generic, hypothetical internet service provider to take a more pro-active approach in outage detection.

 # Contents